 Section 288.045 of the Missouri Revised Statutes addresses discharges due to a positive drug and/or alcohol test and what is necessary to find misconduct under this section of the law.

-- All incidents of unsatisfactory conduct that played a part in the disciplinary actions, such as warnings and reprimands, gross negligence, absenteeism, willful inefficiency, dishonesty, etc.
+- All incidents of unsatisfactory conduct that played a part in the disciplinary actions, such as carelessness or negligence, absenteeism, inefficiency, dishonesty, etc.

-- The employer's policy regarding the incident that led to discharge and how the claimant would have been aware of this policy.
+- The policy regarding the incident that led to discharge and how the claimant would have been aware of this policy.
+Attach a copy of the policy with the protest.

 If the claimant is laid off for lack of work: